The Landmarks Preservation Commission (LPC) periodically solicits various goods and services to assist the agency in carrying out its mission.

 Please feel free to contact the ACCO with specific questions about LPC purchasing.

-The Mayor’s Office of Contract Services (MOCS) is launching a new online procurement tool, the Procurement and Sourcing Solutions Portal (PASSPort), moving VENDEX online.
+The Mayor’s Office of Contract Services (MOCS) launched a new online procurement tool, the Procurement and Sourcing Solutions Portal (PASSPort), moving VENDEX online.
 PASSPort makes it easier for vendors to submit and keep disclosure documents up-to-date.
 PASSPort will allow Agencies to make determinations for contract awards and complete performance evaluations online.
-Visit nyc.gov/passport for updates on PASSPort.
+Visit nyc.gov/passport for updates on PASSPort, which is being released in phases.
 For additional information, email the PASSPort support team at email@example.com.